Jared Kushner Has Reportedly Lost His Top Secret Security Clearance

 Kushner and other White House staffers learned last week that their "top secret" clearances were being downgraded to "secret," Politico and CNN reported Tuesday.
 The staffers subject to the downgrade had been operating on interim security clearances, but now will not have access to the government's most sensitive information.

-An unnamed source told CNN that Kushner is accepting the decision and would not ask Trump for an exception.
+An unnamed source told CNN that Kushner is accepting the decision and will not ask Trump for an exception.

 A spokesperson for Kushner told BuzzFeed News that "no concerns were raised" in his clearance application, and that "Mr. Kushner has done more than what is expected of him in this process."
 The spokesperson also said security clearance delays are "not uncommon" in a new presidential administration.

-"As General Kelly himself said," Kushner's spokesperson added, "the new clearance policy will not affect Mr. Kushner’s ability to continue to do the very important work he has been assigned by the President."
+"As General Kelly himself said, the new clearance policy will not affect Mr. Kushner’s ability to continue to do the very important work he has been assigned by the president," Kushner's spokesperson added.

+But government security expert Steven Aftergood told BuzzFeed News Tuesday that there is a "vast difference" between a top secret security clearance and the lesser clearance Kushner and others received in the downgrade.
+Secret clearance, Aftergood said, may provide access to sensitive information, "but it is typically several steps removed from intelligence source material."

+"It is hard to imagine how anyone could function as a White House presidential advisor without a TS/SCI clearance," Aftergood added, referring to the highest level of security clearance.
+"Over time, it will become untenable."

-The White House did not immediately respond to BuzzFeed News's request for comment.
+The White House did not immediately respond to BuzzFeed News' request for comment.

 Earlier this month, reports revealed that numerous White House staffers, including Kushner, were still working with interim security clearances.
 The issue gained renewed attention after domestic violence allegations surfaced against White House aide Rob Porter, who was among those with interim top secret clearance.
 Porter resigned in response to the allegations.